F41zK4r1m/TryHackMe/Frank and herby try again.md

 ### Flags:

-Once I got the reverse shell I moved into the **/mnt** folder which is having all the files from the root host.
-Where I got the user flag in **/home/herby** folder & root flag in the **/root** folder.
+After gaining access through the reverse shell, I navigated to the **/mnt** directory, which contains files from the root host.
+In the process, I located the user flag within the **/home/herby** folder and the root flag within the **/root** directory.

 **User flag:**